bbatalo/rpg/README.md

 This section outlines features that will be implemented, as well as bug fixes and adjustments that need to be made.

+Demo:

+* Create dummy RPG for showcasing everything in the meta-model

 Maintenance:

 * Check the current implementation for possible improvements